Berkanktk/CyberSecurity/README.md

 `hydra -L path/to/usernames.txt -p password -s port -6 host_ip telnet`

 Guess FTP credentials using usernames and passwords lists, specifying the number of threads:
-`hydra -L path/to/usernames.txt -P path/to/wordlist.txt -t n_tasks host_ip ftp`
+`hydra -L path/to/usernames.txt -P path/to/wordlist.txt -t n_threads host_ip ftp`

 Guess MySQL credentials using a username and a passwords list, exiting when a username/password pair is found:
 `hydra -l username -P path/to/wordlist.txt -f host_ip mysql`